Marathon House: History

 The building had stood empty for some time and efforts to let it had been unsuccessful.
 It compared unfavourably with more modern office accommodation that featured air-conditioning and sufficient space for cabling for office equipment.
 The owners, Hammerson, considered that for these reasons, and because the curtain wall was now beyond economic repair, having reached its anticipated life of 25 years, that the building was "no longer fit for purpose."
 It invited the Secretary of State to agree that listing the building (for preservation) would "sterilise" it, blighting the area.
 A number of alternative proposals for office buildings were rejected by Westminster Council, which stated "The existing building height should be viewed as a not to be exceeded maximum."
 (Council minutes of a meeting with GMW; 27 January 1994).

 In May 1996 Westminster City Council's action in the so-called homes for votes scandal were ruled illegal and subsequent approval of the conversion by Westminster Council's Planning Applications subcommittee required a financial contribution of £259,000 toward the council's budget for affordable housing (minutes 20/12/96 & 5/8/97).

 The lobby, refurbished in 2019, contains a small plaque commemorating Octavia Hill, the social housing reformer and founder of the National Trust, who lived in a house formerly on the site of the building.

 In 2012, following the acquisition of the right to manage (RTM), the leaseholder-controlled Marathon House RTM Company took over the management of the building from the landlord's appointed managing agent, Peverel/OM Ltd. The RTM Company is now responsible for the appointment of the managing agent.
 In June 2015 a group of leaseholders established the Marathon House Freehold Company and served notice of enfranchisement on the landlord.
 In February 2017, with the freehold enfranchisement case still pending, the landlord submitted proposals to Westminster Council to redevelop the building.
-These were recommended for refusal by the Planning Officer, principally on heritage grounds, after hundreds of objections were made by leaseholders, neighbours, local and heritage organizations as well as several writers on modern architecture.
-The Council's Planning Committee accepted the recommendations and confirmed the refusal of all applications on 8 August 2017.
+These were recommended for refusal by the Planning Officer, principally on heritage grounds, after hundreds of objections were made by leaseholders, neighbours, local and national heritage organizations as well as several writers on modern architecture.
+The council's Planning Committee accepted the recommendations and confirmed the refusal of all applications on 8 August 2017.
 The landlord submitted an appeal in respect of one application to the Secretary of State on 19 October.
 Following a hearing by the Planning Inspectorate on the 31 May 2018 the landlord's proposal to redevelop the roof of the building was approved.
-More than three years later the outcome of a Property Tribunal hearing on the valuation of the freehold remains pending.
+Subsequently, in 2023, the landlord conceded that the value of this permission was nil and the Marathon House Freehold Company Ltd acquired the freehold on 8 August.